Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations: Exact solution

+To proceed, let $\alpha(t)$ denote the gene state in a single cell at time $t$.
+Note that $\alpha(t)$ and $x(t)$ are both stochastic processes.
+Since Eq. \eqref{ODE} is a linear system of ODEs, it can be solved exactly as

-where $m_i(x,t)$ is the conditional mean of the protein concentration at time $t$ given that the initial gene state is $i$ and the initial protein concentration is $x$.
-Solving \eqref{ODE} with appropriate initial conditions, we can obtain $m_0(x,t)$ and $m_1(x,t)$.
-In this way, the autocorrelation function can also be calculated analytically.
+Note that Eq. \eqref{solution} holds for any initial conditions.
+Let $m_i(x,t) = \Enum[x(t)|\alpha(0)=i,x(0)=x]$ denote the conditional mean of the protein concentration given that the initial gene state is $i$ and the initial protein concentration is $x$.
+It then follows from Eq. \eqref{solution} that